Aiiyuu/TerraAlpha/README.md

 ---

-## 🌍 If you want to deploy the changes
+## Step 7: 🌍 If you want to deploy the changes

 ```bash
 npm run build